diminikov/GatorRater/sprint2.md

 TestGetUser - Testing to see if we can access the database to find a user with a specified username.
 TestEditUser -  Testing to see if we can find a user with a specified username and succesfully edit its data.
 TestDeleteUser - Testing to see if we can find a user with a specified username and succesfully remove it from the table.

+Front End Additions
+Added an about us page, giving a simple background to each of the team members Added a course section using a search bar, so the user can search for desired course Created buttons as part of the header using event binding to load different pages based on user input

+Front End Cypress Tests

+Front End Work to be done next sprint:

+Integrating front and back end- we were unable to do this because of a problem creating a proxy in angular.
+We plan to meet with a TA to resolve this issue as soon as possible.
+Adding images to About us page and to the course search page modifying the login page to allow a user to make a new account. being able to click a class and it route to a new message board for the class. storing messages and user id in back end.